brickviking/nqbn2emacs/README.md

 You're brand new.
 So was I, once.
 Now I'm not quite so brand new, but there's still a lot I don't know about.
 I haven't really explored exotic topics such as Tramp, gnus/mu4e, or the whole Elisp ecosystem that Emacs lives on.
 I also don't address emacs variants such as spacemacs or Doom Emacs.
+I'm also addressing people that have some familiarity with editors in general, and have figured out how to open up emacs, get a file, change that, save it and shut the editor down.
+If you don't know these things, then there are other resources out there for people who are even newer to emacs (or vim) than this document addresses.
+I may even write one one of these days.
+Perhaps I could call it bn2emacs (Brand New to Emacs).

 ### Okay.
 I've got this file, but it's got lots of ***, +, - | and + all over the place

 That's probably because you should download this file, and open it up with some version of emacs, preferably one later than 23.4.1 but even that will do at a pinch.
 If you don't have emacs and you're using vim, then there's a plugin version of org mode for vim.
 It won't be as complete as the org-mode in emacs, as (to the best of my knowledge) the vim plugin doesn't do tangling but it should get you a long way.

 It's even viewable in any text editor that's not emacs or vim, but you miss all the benefits of collapsing (folding) headings and of course, most of the Emacs and Vim instructions are relevant only to these two editors specifically.
+If your editor actually supports org mode, then great!
+There is an org mode plugin for VS Code, but I've never installed it, so I can't say how well it will work for anyone.
+There might even be plugins available for Pulsar.